ietf-teep/architecture/draft-ietf-teep-architecture.md

 TAs it needs.
 In some cases, a Device Administrator may want to remove the Trust Anchor entry in its devices that specifically gives trust to the hostile TAM.

-A new hostile TAM may be introduced if the Trust Anchor in a TEEP Agent is compromised.
+A new hostile TAM may be introduced if the Trust Anchor store in a TEEP Agent is compromised.
 See Section {{#trust-anchor-compromise}} above for Trust Anchor protection.

 ## Malicious TA Removal